Chloe Mitchell: Storylines

 Chloe briefly returns to Genoa City on the one-year anniversary of Delia's death.
 She reveals to Kevin that she had been given a 24-hour pass from the clinic in order to visit the accident site.
 She tells Kevin that she also does not plan on returning to Genoa City, instead wishing to begin a new life somewhere else, without Kevin and her family.
 As she leaves, she rubs her pregnant belly, assuring Delia that her emptiness would once again by fulfilled, believing that the child is Billy's when it could also be Kevin's.
 She returns again in 2016, working as an outside aid to Victor under the alias of Dorothy Gale, helping plot out his revenge against Adam.
 When Victor ends up shot and in the hospital, Chloe unveils herself and confesses that she and her daughter, Bella, will be making a permanent return to Genoa City, to make sure Adam ultimately pays for his crimes, once and for all.
 She later shoots Adam and orchestrates an explosion, leading to his death, but covers up her involvement in the ordeal with Victor's help.
 After returning to Genoa City permanently with her daughter, Chloe reconnects with Kevin and Chelsea as she and Kevin prepare to remarry.
 However, Nick Newman (Joshua Morrow) expresses suspicion to Chelsea over Chloe's possible role in Adam's death and her crimes are revealed at her wedding to Kevin; once again with Victor's help, she arranges to disappear again.
 Meanwhile, Bella is revealed as Kevin's biological daughter.
 Chloe later fakes her death and brings Kevin into her scheme, convincing him it was the only way for them to be a family with their daughter.
 They move to Portland, Oregon under different names and disappear; however, Kevin later returns to Genoa City with Bella, with no mention of Chloe's whereabouts as she is believed to be dead.
+In 2019, Chloe resurfaces in Genoa City and shoots Adam upon finding out that he survived the explosion.
+Adam shuts down the investigation by finding a fall guy to take the rap for the shooting and he takes matters into his own hands to track down an alive Chloe.
+Chloe is then kidnapped and placed in a motel room and Kevin eventually comes to get her out.
+Adam arrives with him as well and stands his ground with Chloe.
+He pours his heart out about his regrets of the night Delia died and tells Chloe that her vendetta against him needs to end and she should do it for Bella’s sake.
+Afterwards, Chloe meets up with Billy and he is shocked that she is alive.
+She asks him to look over Kevin because she knows that he agreed to work for Adam in exchange for her freedom.
+Chloe then leaves Genoa City again for Oregon.
+In August 2019, Chloe is arrested and brought back to town but Michael is able to get the charges dropped against her and get her out of custody considering he was the new district attorney.
+Chloe is freed and moves into the Chancellor Estate with Kevin and Bella as she rebuilds her life.
+On Christmas Day, Chloe tells Kevin she’s pregnant and later on asks Chelsea to the baby’s godmother.
+In August 2020, Chloe gives birth to a boy and allows Kevin to choose the name.
+He decides on the name Miles because it was the name of a man in his past who helped through a difficult time in his life when he was growing up.
+In 2021, Chloe is offered a job by Adam at Newman Media to help create a fashion division at the company as she is hesitant at for but ultimately accepts.
+She becomes friends with Sally Spectra (Courtney Hope) when she suggests to Adam to hire her at the company in which he does.